BitByte-TPC/first-bit/README.md

 It's hard.
 It's always hard the first time you do something.
 Especially when you are collaborating, making mistakes isn't a comfortable thing.
 We at [BitByte - The Programming Club](https://github.com/BitByte-TPC) wanted to simplify the way new open-source contributors learn & contribute for the first time.

 Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
-So, to provide guidance and simplify the way beginners make their first contribution, we have created this amazing project.
+So, to provide guidance and simplify the way beginners make their first contribution, we've created this amazing project.

-If you are a beginner and want to get your hands dirty, you have hopped on to the right place.
+If you are a beginner and wants to get your hands dirty with Open Source contributions, you've hopped on to the right place.
 This project is made just for you.

 ## About first-bit

-This is a project created and maintained by [BitByte - The Programming Club](https://github.com/BitByte-TPC) to help young developers of IIITDMJ kickstart their journey to the world of Open Source.
+This project is created and maintained by [BitByte - The Programming Club](https://github.com/BitByte-TPC) to help young developers of [IIITDMJ](https://iiitdmj.ac.in) kickstart their journey to the world of Open Source.
 This is a very basic project where you can easily make your first contribution and learn the complete workflow of using Git and Github along the way.

-So, let's first start with the first and most basic step, installing **Git**.
+So, let's start with the first and the most basic step, installing **Git**.

 ## Install Git